Mira Sasson: Biography

 Born in 1965, Mira Sasson was raised in a small ultra-orthodox community in Bnei-Brak, Israel.
-Mira was expected to concentrate her studies on religion, and was not permitted to express herself artistically.
+Mira was expected to concentrate her studies on religion and was not permitted to express herself artistically.

 Mira grew and quickly became a passionate artist, always seen with a pencil in hand.
-With no formal training, her talents excelled and easily allowed her to move on to other mediums such as oil on canvas.
+With no formal training, her talents excelled and easily allowed her to move on to other mediums, such as oil on canvas.
 Her fascination with faces has been a common thread throughout her career.
 From the beginning, she was able to capture the inner essence of her subjects and draw the viewer into the intimacy of the painting.
 Her experience in oil paintings came in handy later in a project she was involved in to document PfaC artists for a project.

 At age 35, Mira unleashed her talent in writing.
 She wrote and illustrated a collection of children's books.
 She also wrote weekly articles for a newspaper in Bat Shemesh, Israel.

 In 2002, Mira moved to America.
 Working as a resident artist for Pioneers for a Cure, Mira painted portraits of many musical artists whose talents helped to raise funds for various cancer charities.
-Her work was displayed in the Salmagundi Art Club in New York City and she was honored with the "Pioneer of the Year Award".
-Mira was also involved with Pioneers for a Cure's creation of the first Megillah for the iPad, which showcased her talents with watercolor.
+Her work was displayed in the Salmagundi Art Club in New York City, and she was honoured with the "Pioneer of the Year Award".
+Mira was also involved with Pioneers for a Cure's creation of the first Megillah for the iPad, which showcased her talents with watercolour.

 In addition to her private work, Mira uses her artistic gifts to help children with special needs in The Friendship Circle.
 Her ongoing work with this program has enriched the lives of young children and teens.

 Over the last three years, Mira has developed an original technique to create unique works of art.
-Nails, threads, and fibers are woven on wood to create beautiful images.
+Nails, threads, and fibres are woven into wood to create beautiful images.
 Included in her current show, The Fibers of Time, Mira not only unveils her latest works but also exhibits her art from her many years as an artist.